phillycheeze/CitizenEntityCleaner/README.md

 ## ⚠️ **WARNING** ⚠️

-**<span style="color:red">This is a hacky workaround mod that touches sensitive game components.
-Backup your saved game before using this mod!</span>**
+---

+**DO THIS FIRST: BACK UP YOUR SAVE.**
+This mod touches sensitive game components and is a work-around.
+Use at your own risk.

+---

 ## Problem